michael-trullion/mcp-servers/README.md

 npm run dev -- [server-name]
 ```

-For example, to run the addition server:
+For example, to run the jira server:

 ```
-npm run dev -- addition
+npm run dev -- jira
 ```

 ### Running All Servers